munificent/craftinginterpreters/book/classes.md

 A few examples: In Java, even though final fields must be initialized, it is still possible to read one *before* it has been.
 Exceptions -- a huge, complex feature -- were added to C++ mainly as a way to emit errors from constructors.
-Take a look at how weird the original syntaxes in Python and JavaScript were.

 </aside>